 A centuries-old Asian skin treatment is fast becoming the favored facial for women seeking to smooth wrinkles and plump fine lines using natural methods versus synthetic dermatological pharmaceuticals.
 It’s called gua sha — pronounced war-sha — and on the surface (pun intended) it’s a soothing facial massage.
-But this ancient Chinese treatment may be the most therapeutic facial you’ll ever have, due to the magic it works deep within your skin, and its calming meditative effect.
+But this ancient Chinese treatment may be the most therapeutic facial you’ll ever have.
+It magically works deep within your skin and has a calming meditative effect.

-A believer in the power of crystals — and on a mission pursuing holistic health care (including heavenly flotation therapy) — I was intrigued by gua sha when I started seeing social posts popping up of strangely shaped rose quartz and jade stone tools that claimed to reverse the years and give your face a youthful glow.
+A believer in the power of crystals — and on a mission pursuing holistic health care (including heavenly flotation therapy) — I was intrigued by gua sha.
+I started seeing social posts popping up of strangely shaped rose quartz and jade stone tools.
+They claimed to reverse the years and give your face a youthful glow.
 I decided to give it a go.

-Angela Peck, a holistic aesthetician specializing in gua sha face and neck rejuvenation who teaches and treats private clients at Angela Peck Wholistic Skin + Care in Capitola, California, says many of us have “traffic jams” of fluid blockage under the skin’s surface, which can cause wrinkles as well as inflammation and puffiness.
-“Lymphatic fluid carrying waste has to drain through the jaw, and many women 45-plus have jaw tension, which acts like a blocked sieve: Vessels drain more slowly, which blocks the lymphatic drainage pathways.
+Angela Peck is a holistic aesthetician specializing in gua sha face and neck rejuvenation.
+She teaches and treats private clients at Angela Peck Wholistic Skin + Care in Capitola, California.
+She says many of us have “traffic jams” of fluid blockage under the skin’s surface.
+This can cause wrinkles as well as inflammation and puffiness.
+“Lymphatic fluid-carrying waste has to drain through the jaw, and many women 45-plus have jaw tension, which acts like a blocked sieve.
+Vessels drain more slowly, which blocks the lymphatic drainage pathways.
 So when you have this tension at the jaw, it creates puffiness in the face and turkey neck below,” Peck says.

-She says doing facial gua sha massage unblocks, unravels, and releases tension, allowing the lymphatic system to drain and flow, which helps everything from expression lines to rosacea.
+She says doing facial gua sha massage unblocks, unravels, and releases tension, allowing the lymphatic system to drain and flow.
+This helps everything from expression lines to rosacea.
 “It’s great for age spots, which are basically inflammation and melanin trapped in the skin that the lymph system couldn’t pick up, creating fibrotic tissue surrounded by proteins,” she says.
-Practicing gentle gua sha releases what’s trapped and gives you a glow from within as the lymphatic system and fascia flow again.
+Practicing gentle gua sha releases what’s trapped.
+You’ll glow from within as the lymphatic system and fascia flow again.
 “It’s very nurturing and soothes your nervous system, which is important for relieving tension and helps the body relax.”

-Sold on the ancient science, I joined a demo by Sandra Lanshin Chiu, L.Ac., whose high-end Treatment by Lanshin holistic skin care, healing, and wellness studio in Brooklyn, New York, is a haven for well-heeled Manhattanites to get their gua sha fix.
+Sold on the ancient science, I joined a demo by Sandra Lanshin Chiu, L.Ac..
+Her high-end Treatment by Lanshin holistic skincare, healing, and wellness studio in Brooklyn, New York, is a haven for well-heeled New Yorkers to get their gua sha fix.

-Starting at the shoulder, we glide the stone — flat to the surface of the skin (important) — up the back of the neck to the base of the skull, and up the front of the neck to the jaw bone, holding the skin taut at the start of the stroke with the opposite hand to maximize a smooth glide.
-Then we go from the center of the chin across our jawline to the ear, from the side of the mouth across the cheek, and from the nose across the cheek bone up to the temple.
-“Always stroke out and up from the center on each side, like a facelift,” Chiu says, as we glide the stone from the top of the nose to the hairline and finish across the forehead, eyes closed in an almost meditative trance.
+Starting at the shoulder, we glide the stone — flat to the surface of the skin (important) — up the back of the neck to the base of the skull.
+Then up the front of the neck to the jaw bone.
+Holding the skin taut at the start of the stroke with the opposite hand maximizes a smooth glide.
+Then we go from the center of the chin across our jawline to the ear, from the side of the mouth across the cheek, and from the nose across the cheekbone up to the temple.
+“Always stroke out and up from the center on each side, like a facelift,” Chiu says.
+We glide the stone from the top of the nose to the hairline.
+We finish across the forehead, eyes closed in an almost meditative trance.

 “There,” she says.
-“Now isn’t that like a glass of soothing, calming glass of whiskey with benefits?”
-I open my eyes sleepily (gua sha is that calming) and a radiant me beams back from the mirror — glowing, wrinkle lines all-but flowed free.
+“Now isn’t that like a glass of soothing, calming whiskey with benefits?”
+I open my eyes sleepily (gua sha is that calming).
+A radiant me beams back from the mirror — glowing, wrinkle lines all-but flowed free.
 Yes, make that a double.
 I’m sold.